Match Group Transforms

 Trim String

-This will eliminate any spaces at the beginning and/or at the end of an attribute.
+This will eliminate any trailing spaces at the beginning and the end of a string.
 There is no screen to configure the transform parameters for ‘Trim String’.
-You can directly drag and drop the ‘Trim String’ rule for any group and it can be viewed as shown below:
+You can directly drag and drop the ‘Trim String’ rule for any group.

 Match Key

 Once the data has been transformed (purely for the purpose of matching) it can then be tokenised by a fuzzy matching algorithm.
 This can be applied by selecting the ‘Match Key’ drop-down.
-The 'Match Key' is used to select any of the out-of-the-box algorithms - all have their uses, however, we recommend using our DQFonetix algorithm to give the best results.
+The 'Match Key' is used to select any of the out-of-the-box algorithms for phonetic match token generation - all have their uses, however, we recommend using our DQFonetix algorithm to give the best results.

 The 'Match Key' drop-down will have six choices: